We independently select featured hotels and may earn a commission if you book through the links below.

 Room Types in The Cabanas

-King rooms have sofa beds, and up to three people can sleep in them.
+King rooms have sofa beds, and up to three people (four if your kids are young) can sleep in them.
 Two queen rooms can sleep up to four people.
 You can add a crib to either room type for free (no rollaways).

 Insider Tips